Homeschool Road Trip to the Land of Enchantment – New Mexico

 If you’re not familiar with our HEART trips, they are simply educational road trips.
-We think of them as educational field trips for the whole family!
-It’s hard to believe that we started these road trips three years ago, and this will be our fifth trip.
+We think of them as extended educational field trips for the whole family!
+It’s hard to believe that we started these road trips four years ago, and this will be our sixth trip.
 We’re enjoying meeting and traveling with so many homeschooling families, including several families who’ve joined us on every one of our trips so far!
 We love accompanying you on these educational family road trips, getting to know you, and sharing in some exciting educational experiences together.

 We always have fun educational activities, and we always build in some time for families to get to know each other and make connections with other like-minded families.
 We all know that our kids (contrary to popular belief) typically spend plenty of time socializing, but we parents are the ones who don’t often have time to create true friendships!
 On these trips, we make time for educational activities and do plenty of learning, but we also make time for building life-long friendships with other homeschooling families–moms and dads included!
 Note: It is not required that both parents attend these trips, but we do encourage dads to attend when they can!

 Most nights after dinner (even when we are not enjoying dinner as a group), we will have a group gathering.
 One night we will have game night, so be sure to bring your favorite games, and we will have a table set up for it!
 One night will be pizza and painting (there will be alternatives if pizza is a no go in your house).
 We know this community aspect is what makes our trips different.
 We will always put an emphasis on bringing families together and making memories!

 For more information about what we’ll be doing on our trip, keep reading!